Living-with-machines/ERWT/README.md

 preds = mask_filler(text)
 ```

-### erwt-year-pol-loc
+### pea-year-pol-loc

-`/datadrive_2/bnert-combinde`: DistilBERT trained with metadata on year, political leaning and location.
+`/datadrive_2/pea-year-pol-loc`: DistilBERT trained with metadata on year, political leaning and location.
 The political labels are from the tokenizer's standard vocabulary.
 ```python
 ['liberal', 'conservative', 'none', 'radical', 'neutral']